 Many Denon and Yamaha AV receivers come with Bluetooth, Wi-FI, and a built-in connection for streaming audio from the internet.
 This allows you to stream music online from Spotify, Amazon Music, etc.

-They also have support for wireless speakers.
+They also have support for wireless speakers where you connect the receivers easily.
 Denon uses the HEOS wireless system, while Yamaha uses the MusicCast system for a seamless connection.

 There are several surround sound formats on connected devices, like the LPCM, DTS-HD Master Audio, Dolby Atmos, and DTS:X sound formats, but the Dolby Atmos and DTS:X are what’s supported on most AV receivers, including the Denon AVR-S750H and Yamaha RX – V685 .